skypjack/entt/docs/entity.md

   Where `Entity` is the type of the entities used by the registry.
 Note that all the member functions of the snapshot class make also an initial call to this endpoint to save the _size_ of the set they are going to store.<br/>
-  In addition, an archive must accept a pair of entity and either component or tag for each type to be serialized.
+  In addition, an archive must accept a pair of entity and component for each type to be serialized.
 Therefore, given a type `T`, the archive must contain a function call operator with the following signature:

   ```cpp
   void operator()(Entity, const T &);